chenrog/ComputerGraphics/lab0_setup/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+1.5 hours
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - Stack Overflow
 - (Optional) What was your favorite part of the lab?
+Seeing it come together
 - (Optional) How would you improve the lab?

 ## Logistics